-Myopia Control describes methods used to slow the progression of myopia.
-These methods are backed by scientific research in order to proactively slow down or stop the progression of myopia.
+Myopia Control are methods used to slow the progression of myopia.
+These methods are backed by scientific research in order to proactively slow down or stop the progression of myopia (or nearsightedness).
 The earlier the problem is identified and treatment initiated, the better the long term results are likely to be.

 The main treatment methods are:

 - Atropine Drops: prescription eye drops that are given once a day

 - Orthokeratology (Ortho-K): hard contact lenses that reshape your cornea overnight; no need for glasses or contacts during the daytime.
 For more information, visit their website!